-Upload public and private root and intermediate CAs to Discovery so you can get a more accurate security rating for the certificates chained to them.
+Upload public, private root, and intermediate CAs to Discovery, so you can get a more accurate security rating for the certificates chained to them.

 Discovery supports these certificate file formats: .der and .cer